After all, they showed trust in you by giving you their Email address.

 Photos and graphics are ever so easy to steal on the Internet.
 So easy it makes one think that it must be OK.
 It is not alright to steal these images.
 I have a link below where you can check the origin of photos.

-I was in the process of buying a graphic from a photo agency, when I saw the same image on another website, I recall being so tempted to take a free copy and save my dollars.
+I was in the process of buying a graphic from a photo agency when I saw the same image on another website, I recall being so tempted to take a free copy and save my dollars.
 Thankfully I resisted this temptation.
 But it is a big temptation, you know others do it and they are so easy to take.

-Always check the permission or licence before downloading photos or graphics, some free download sites have traps, intended or otherwise, so read the fine print.
+Always check the permission or license before downloading photos or graphics, some free download sites have traps, intended or otherwise, so read the fine print.
 Google Images look as if they are free to take; they are not unless the owner expressly gives permission.